PrestaShop/example-modules/demovieworderhooks/README.md

 We use this hook to display blue previous/next order buttons in the top to ease the navigation.
 Please note Order page already contains these buttons, but we put some additional buttons even easier to spot.

+### displayOrderPreview

+We use this hook on orders list, it's available in quick preview of the order after clicking a little blue arrow next to order ID.

 ### actionGetAdminOrderButtons